 Learned something?
 Don’t hesitate to share it to help others find it!

-If you are interested in articles about engineering and product leadership, productivity and how to scale a team, subscribe to our newsletter!
+If you are interested in articles about engineering and product leadership, productivity and how to scale a team, check out our blog at Anaxi.
+Or just subscribe to our newsletter!

 You can also check out my latest articles:

 You can also follow me on Twitter to stay connected.
 Thank you!